MATCHPLAY CHAMPIONSHIP POLICY

 Players will tee off according to flight.
 Championship, then President, then Vice-President.
 As players enter the bar after their round to receive a free beer/beverage coupon, the Tournament Committee will officially tally the scores.

 Once all scores are counted for a flight, the names of the players that qualified will be placed on a large board and seeded according to how they finished on the day. #1 will play #16, #2 will play #15, etc in the Knock-Out stage.
-If your name isn't on the board, it means you did not advance to the Knock-Out stage.
+If your name is not on the board, it means you did not advance to the Knock-Out stage.
+If your name isn't in the top 16 in your flight in Golf Genius, it means you didn't make the cut to the knock out stage.

 Tiebreakers for the Play-In round will be determined by a net card off.
 Back nine, back six, back three, then 18, 17, 16 etc until a winner is determined.
 In the rare event that the players are still tied after all tiebreaking procedures have been exhausted, a coin flip shall determine the winner.